ambiot/documents/docs/source/ambd_arduino/AMB21/examples_and_components/Basic Examples.rst

 all examples that are compatible with Ameba.
 :raw-html:`</p>`

-| Please refer to the following link to set up Ameba for Arduino IDE.
+| Please refer to the following link to set up Ameba for Arduino IDE:
 | `<https://www.amebaiot.com/en/amebad-arduino-getting-started/>`_

-| Please refer to the following link for Arduino built-in example details.
+| Please refer to the following link for Arduino built-in example details:
 | `<https://www.arduino.cc/en/Tutorial/BuiltInExamples/>`_